 Everett’s stores were also famous for their ”quarter books:” drab, ancient hardcovers displayed on big tables or carts near the front of the store.
 Twenty-five cents each, or ten for a buck.
 You might find a bit of gold in there if you looked closely, or on the cheap-paperback cart.

 But Everett didn’t care.
 It seemed to me that bookstores were just ways of getting rid of books he personally didn’t have much use for.

 I heard stories: he had a vast pile of old comic books in his warehouse – worth several dollars apiece – that he insisted on selling for five cents each in his stall out at the Napa Flea Market.
 LK recalls the time that he found an extremely valuable first edition propping up the toilet tank in the restroom at Everett’s warehouse.

 At Everett’s flea market stall, I once got the full first year of Sports Illustrated magazine in mint condition for almost nothing – including the famous first issue with its fold-out of 1954 baseball cards.
 It was probably worth fifty bucks even then, if you could find one.
 I got it for 50 cents.

-He had some good employees.
-He paid them little but they learned on the job and soon knew what would sell and what wouldn’t.
+He had some good employees to help him scout out and acquire books.
+He paid them little, but they learned on the job and soon knew what would sell and what wouldn’t.
 They told Everett that he was letting good money slip through his fingers.

 But to little avail.
 He’d just cut them off or give them The Smile: a wry, steady, big-toothed smile delivered with good eye contact.
 An impenetrable smile that warded off arguments.